Scientists Create Early Embryos That Are Part Human, Part Monkey

 Still, the scientists who conducted the research, and some other bioethicists defended the experiment.

-"I don't see this type of research being ethically problematic," says Insoo Hyun, a bioethicist at Case Western Reserve University and Harvard University.
+"I don't see this type of research being ethically problematic," said Insoo Hyun, a bioethicist at Case Western Reserve University and Harvard University.
 "It's aimed at lofty humanitarian goals."

 But so far, that approach hasn't worked.
 So Belmonte teamed up with scientists in China and elsewhere to try something different.
 The researchers injected 25 cells known as induced pluripotent stem cells from humans — commonly called iPS cells — into embryos from macaque monkeys, which are much more closely genetically related to humans than are sheep and pigs.

-After one day, the researchers report, they were able to detect human cells growing in 132 of the embryos, and were able study the embryos for up to 19 days.
-That enabled the scientists to learn more about how animal cells and human cells communicate, an important step toward eventually helping researchers find new ways to grow organs for transplantation in other animals, Belmonte says.
+After one day, the researchers reported, they were able to detect human cells growing in 132 of the embryos and were able study the embryos for up to 19 days.
+That enabled the scientists to learn more about how animal cells and human cells communicate, an important step toward eventually helping researchers find new ways to grow organs for transplantation in other animals, Belmonte said.

-Such mixed-species embryos are known as chimeras, named for the fire-breathing creature from Greek mythology that is part-lion, part-goat, part-snake.
+Such mixed-species embryos are known as chimeras, named for the fire-breathing creature from Greek mythology that is part lion, part goat and part snake.

-In addition, Belmonte hopes this kind of work could lead to new insights into early human development, aging and the underlying causes of cancer and other disease.
+In addition, Belmonte said he hopes this kind of work could lead to new insights into early human development, aging and the underlying causes of cancer and other disease.

-Some other scientists NPR spoke with agree the research could be very useful.
+Some other scientists NPR spoke with agree the research could be useful.

 "Should it be regulated as human because it has a significant proportion of human cells in it?
 Or should it be regulated just as an animal?
-Or something else?" says Matthews.
-"At what point are you taking something and using it for organs when it actually is starting to think, and have logic?"
+Or something else?"
+Rice University's Matthews said.
+"At what point are you taking something and using it for organs when it actually is starting to think and have logic?"

 Another concern is that using human cells in this way could produce animals that have human sperm or eggs.

-"Nobody really wants monkeys walking around with human eggs and human sperm inside them," says Hank Greely, a Stanford University bioethicist, who co-wrote an article in the same issue of the journal that critiques the line of research, while noting that this particular study was ethically done.
+"Nobody really wants monkeys walking around with human eggs and human sperm inside them," said Hank Greely, a Stanford University bioethicist who co-wrote an article in the same issue of the journal that critiques the line of research while noting that this particular study was ethically done.
 "Because if a monkey with human sperm meets a monkey with human eggs, nobody wants a human embryo inside a monkey's uterus."

 Belmonte acknowledges the ethical concerns.
-But he stresses that his team has no intention of trying to create animals with the part-human, part-monkey embryos, or to even try to grow human organs in such a closely related species.
-He says his team consulted closely with bioethicists, including Greely.
+But he stresses that his team has no intention of trying to create animals with the part-human, part-monkey embryos, or even to try to grow human organs in such a closely related species.
+He said his team consulted closely with bioethicists, including Greely.

-Greely says he hopes the work will spur a more general debate about how far scientists should be allowed to go with this kind of research.
+Greely said he hopes the work will spur a more general debate about how far scientists should be allowed to go with this kind of research.